List of My Dress-Up Darling episodes

-My Dress-Up Darling is an anime television series based on the manga series of the same name by Shinichi Fukuda.
+My Dress-Up Darling is a Japanese anime television series based on the manga series My Dress-Up Darling, written and illustrated by Shinichi Fukuda.
 An anime adaptation was announced in the ninth issue of Young Gangan, which was published in April 2021.
 It is produced by CloverWorks and directed by Keisuke Shinohara, with Yoriko Tomita handling the series' scripts, and Kazumasa Ishida designing the characters and serving as a chief animation director.
 Takeshi Nakatsuka composes the series' music.
 The first season aired from January 9 to March 27, 2022, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the series premiere as airing on January 8 at 24:00, which is effectively January 9 at midnight JST.)
 The opening theme song is "Sansan Days" (燦々デイズ), performed by Spira Spica, while the ending theme song is "Koi no Yukue" (恋ノ行方), performed by Akari Akase.

 A sequel was announced in September 2022.
 It was later revealed to be a second season, with the main staff and cast members reprising their roles.
 It aired from July 6 to September 21, 2025, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the season premiere as airing on July 5 at 24:00, which is effectively July 6 at midnight JST.)
 The opening theme song is "Ao to Kirameki" (アオとキラメキ), performed by Spira Spica, while the ending theme song is "Kawaii Kaiwai", performed by PiKi.

 Funimation licensed the series for simulcast outside of Asia.
 On January 28, 2022, Funimation announced that the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to the streaming service.
 Muse Communication licensed the series in Southeast Asia.